Engineering Student Centre

 Disciplines / Program maps / timetable :

-If you are a first-year student coming from high school, please note that the Engineering Student Centre will register you in your required classes for both terms.
-To do so, you must first submit your science elective choice.
+If you are a first-year student, please note that the Engineering Student Centre will NOT register you in classes.
+For information on required common first year courses, please visit the Course and Program Catalogue.

 AP MATH 110.3